 Jeffrey Fagen, Ph.D., Dean of St. John’s College of Liberal Arts and Sciences, received his Bachelor of Arts degree in 1972 from the City College of New York with a major in psychology and a minor in sociology.
 He received his Master of Science (1974) and Doctor of Philosophy (1976) degrees in developmental psychology from Rutgers University.
 He was an Assistant Professor of Psychology at Northern Illinois University from 1976-1979 after which he returned to Rutgers University to assume the position of Research Associate in the laboratory of Dr. Carolyn Rovee-Collier.

 Dr. Fagen joined the faculty of St. John’s University as an Associate Professor of Psychology in 1981 and was promoted to Professor in 1990.
 He chaired the Department of Psychology at St. John’s from 1990-2000 when he became the Dean of St. John’s College of Liberal Arts and Sciences at St. John’s University.

-Dr. Fagen currently serves on the editorial boards of Infant Behavior and Development and Child Development Research`.
-He is a fellow of the General, Experimental, Developmental and Clinical Child and Adolescent Psychology Divisions of the American Psychological Association.
+Dr. Fagen currently serves on the editorial boards of Infant Behavior and Development and Child Development Research.
+He is a fellow of the General, Experimental, Developmental, and Clinical Child and Adolescent Psychology Divisions of the American Psychological Association.
 He is a frequent accreditation site visitor for the American Psychological Association and previously served on the Association’s Accreditation Appeals Panel.
-He recently chaired two three-day workshops for new and experienced department chairs for the Council of Colleges of Arts and Sciences.
+He recently chaired two three-day workshops for new and experienced department chairs for the Council of Colleges of Arts and Sciences and he has conducted full-day workshops on chairing the academic department at several local colleges and universities.
 Dr. Fagen is a licensed psychologist in the State of New York.